 In particular the Creoles (those born in New Spain of Spanish parents) resented being considered inferior by those born in the European homeland.
 They saw an opportunity in the Spanish war against Napoleon’s invasion of 1808.

-Independence was followed by 30 years of great political turmoil, which included the Mexican-America War of 1846-1848 in which Mexico lost Texas, California, and New Mexico to the victors.
+Independence was followed by thirty years of great political turmoil, which included the Mexican-American War of 1846-1848 in which Mexico lost Texas, California, and New Mexico to the victors.